ioslide/DCF/README.md

 ## ▶️ Run Experiments

-We provide Python scripts and Bash scripts to run the experiments no a single **A100** GPU.
+We provide Python scripts and Bash scripts to run the experiments on a single **A100** GPU.

 **Using Python Scripts:**